 The Company cedes insurance premiums and risk in the normal course of business.
 Outwards reinsurance premiums are accounted for in the same accounting period as the related premiums for the direct reinsurance business being reinsured.
 Reinsurance assets include balances due from reinsurance companies for paid and unpaid losses, ceded unearned premiums and ceded future life policy benefits.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the claim liability associated with the reinsured policy.

-At the reporting date, reinsurance arrangements were in place across a number of local entities, as described below.
+At the reporting date, a number of reinsurance arrangements were in place to mitigate insurance risks.